daniarabykeev/rsschool-cv/cv.md

 ----------------
-## About myself
+## About myself:
-:
 ### My goals
     My goal is to thoroughly learn JavaScript and get a well-paid job in an IT company.
 ### Work experience
     in 2022, I opened my own IT company, implemented several commercial projects.
     But, after working for several months, I had to close, because there were no orders, there was nothing to pay the rent for the office space.

 ------------